RayPlante/ADASS/README.md

 If you have stashed a file that you no longer want, you apparently have to delete it before you can push the file you are currently working on.

+5.)
+I have deleted a file, did a pull, and did not get the file; in this case, the file was README.md.
+Peter suggested I type:

-git checkout -- README.md to fix stuff....!
+   git checkout -- README.md

+I then pulled again and got the file.

+6.) use alias git=/usr/local/git/bin/git to

+7.) use :q! to get out of the editor when dumped into it